Schneider Electric (sponsoring 1 award)

-Energy monitoring from residential wiring devices and communicating information to central monitoring system located at main electrical service location.
+Energy monitoring from residential wiring devices and communicating information to a central monitoring system located at the main electrical service location.
 The objective is to provide detailed information on energy usage and potentially other electrical characteristics such as power quality.
 Existing functional products will be provided to assist in the research activity.
 (This could be an expansion of the work Rosemary Alden has done)

 Harbor System Automation

-Research the use of automation/control systems to improve electrification of Harbors/Port systems to improve energy efficiency, increase in cargo throughput, and improve safety.
+Research the use of automation/control systems to improve the electrification of Harbors/Port systems to improve energy efficiency, increase in cargo throughput, and improve safety.

 North American Stainless (sponsoring up to 2 awards)

 Develop a monitor for active factory signals – a system that can run on all 40,000+ tags all of the time.
 This will be based on a neural network/relationship matrix that will detect some deviations.
 Active Factory SQL currently has built-in signal health values used to monitor.
 This will be the detection of abnormal signals - both standalone detection, and relational limits with multiple tags.

 Example 1: thermocouple which normally reads 2050F on normal run conditions, reads 2250F constantly – flag for bad Input condition.
 In this case, AFSQL is getting valid data, but data is incorrect.